sherrillmix/taxonomizr/README.md

 ## Examples

+### Preparation

 To use the library, include it in R:

 ```r
 library(taxonomizr)
 ```

-Then download the necessary files from NCBI:
+Then download the necessary names and nodes files from NCBI:

 ```r
 getNamesAndNodes()